JoshuaSBrown/JoshuaSBrown.github.io/docs/MythiCaL/mythical_tutorial_2.md

 CGsystem.

 CGsystem knows nothing about the topology of the system you are simulating until the rates are passed in.
-Passing the rates in allows CGsystem to generate a graph where the sites are the vertices and the rates are weighted edges connecting the vertices.
+Passing the rates in allows CGsystem to generate a directed graph where the sites are the vertices and the rates are weighted edges connecting the vertices.